jtremback/universal-state-channels/lifecycle.md

   - place channel in PENDING_CLOSE

+## *judge/peer/add_update_tx* - When a judge receives an UpdateTx:

+## - if the channel is OPEN:
+##   - check that the UpdateTx is signed by both of the channel's accounts

+##   - if the UpdateTx has a higher SequenceNumber than the channel's LastFullUpdateTx and ProposedUpdateTx
+##     - replace the ProposedUpdateTx

+## - if the channel is PENDING_CLOSED:
+##   - check that the LastFullUpdateTx is signed by both of the channel's accounts

+##   - if the channel does not have a LastFullUpdateTx or if peer's LastFullUpdateTx SequenceNumber is equal to or higher than the judge's own:
+##     - save the peer's LastFullUpdateTx with the channel, overwriting any existing LastFullUpdateTx

-*judge/peer/add_update_tx* - When a judge receives a LastFullUpdateTx:
+*judge/peer/add_update_tx* - When a judge receives an UpdateTx:

 - if the channel is OPEN:
-  - check that it is signed by both of the channel's accounts
+  - check that the UpdateTx is signed by both of the channel's accounts

-  - save it and the closing time with the channel
+  - if the UpdateTx has a higher SequenceNumber than the channel's LastFullUpdateTx and ProposedUpdateTx
+    - replace the ProposedUpdateTx

 - if the channel is PENDING_CLOSED:
   - check that the LastFullUpdateTx is signed by both of the channel's accounts

+  - save the UpdateTx with the channel as LastFullUpdateTx
   - if the channel does not have a LastFullUpdateTx or if peer's LastFullUpdateTx SequenceNumber is equal to or higher than the judge's own:

-    - save the peer's LastFullUpdateTx with the channel, overwriting any existing LastFullUpdateTx
+*judge/caller/accept_update_tx* -

+## *judge/caller/check_channel* - Is called by the judge caller to put the channel into HOLD or CLOSED depending on how long has gone

 *peer/caller/new_follow_on_tx* - When a peer wants to submit a follow-on tx: